NanoComp/meep/doc/docs/Python_User_Interface.md

 **`bias` [`Vector3`]**
 —
 Vector specifying the orientation of the gyrotropic response.
-Unlike the similarly-named `bias` parameter `GyrotropicLorentzianSusceptibility` or `GyrotropicDrudeSusceptibility`, the magnitude is ignored; the relevant precession frequencies are instead determined by `sigma` and `frequency`, described above.
+Unlike the similarly-named `bias` parameter for the [gyrotropic Lorentzian/Drude susceptibilities](#gyrotropiclorentziansusceptibility-or-gyrotropicdrudesusceptibility), the magnitude is ignored; instead, the relevant precession frequencies are determined by the `sigma` and `frequency` parameters.

 ### Vector3